Risk Factors

 9) Spread of Infectious Diseases

 In the event of a global pandemic, the business performance and financial status of the Group may be affected.
-We set up a Risk Crisis Management Committee to address risks that may affect the entire Group, and it deliberates on policies to address the situation.
+We set up a Risk Crisis Management Committee to address risks that may affect Sumitomo Chemical, and it deliberates on policies to address the situation.

 10) Lawsuits

 As the Group’s businesses develop in Japan and elsewhere in the world, they remain exposed to the risks of becoming the target of lawsuits, disputes, or other legal procedures.
-In the event any significant lawsuit is filed against the Group, this could adversely affect the operational results and financial condition of the Group.
+In the event any significant lawsuit is filed against the Group, this could have a considerable adverse effect on the operational results and financial condition of the Group.